mediroozmeh/FPGA_BitonicSorting/HOW.md

 |  Total Available Bandwidth  (GB/s)      | 9.5  | 9.5  |
 |  Blocak of RAM      | 4 | 120  |

-Generating multiple memory ports using on chip memory helps better paralelization and improvement in total bandwidth.
-In fact by creating unique memory port for each IO we provide separate data-path for accessing off chip memory with less conflicts.
+Generating multiple memory ports using on chip memory gives the possibility of better parallelization and improvement of total bandwidth.
+In fact by creating unique memory port for each IO we provide separate data-path for accessing off chip memory with minimum conflicts.

-Creating multiple memory ports is achieveable using off-chip memory which helps to imrove total performance by isolation data access from eqach other.